Discover more from Breaking the News

 Bad Breaks?
-Or a Breaking System?
+Or a System That's Breaking?

 Commercial air travel has been extremely safe.
 It will take work to keep it that way.